marshall7m/data_engineering_capstone/README.md

 `airflow/Dockerfile`: Builds Docker image with needed python packages and configuration files

-`iac_notebook.ipynb`: IaC (infrastructure as code) notebook for redshift cluster management
+`iac_notebook.ipynb`: IaC (infrastructure as code) notebook for Redshift cluster management

 `data_generator.ipynb`: Functions used to create synthetic numerical data

 ## Project Scope
-Being enrolled in an online education program, inspired me to revolve this project around online learning user data.
+Being enrolled in an online education program inspired me to revolve this project around online learning user data.
 I was hoping to access Udacity's user data for this project.
 Although after asking Udacity's support team, they politely declined my request.
 Given that this project is focused on the data pipeline process, data integrity isn't as important.
-As for plan b, I decided to create my own synthetic Udacity data and use publicly accesible text data (creating unique large scale Udacity text data would be a quite an ordeal).
+As for plan b, I decided to create numerical user data and use publicly accessible text data.

 ## Datasets

 Student Userbase Count: 50,000

-All data files are stored in a private AWS S3 bucket.
+All data used for the data pipeline is stored within the `sample_data/` directory

-Data used for fact tables were partitioned by (in order) nanodegree name, year and month.
+Data used for fact tables were partitioned by degree name, year, and month.

 Example S3 path: